eclipse-threadx/getting-started/README.md

 # Getting Started with Azure RTOS

-This Getting Started guide is a series of tutorials that shows device developers how to start working with Azure RTOS.
-Each tutorial in the series follows the same pattern in which you take a micro-controller unit (MCU), flash the MCU with Azure RTOS sample code and configuration settings, and connect to Azure IoT.
+This Getting Started guides shows device developers how to start working with Azure RTOS.
+Each guide will step through from installation of the required toolchains, to connecting the device to Azure IoT Hub.

 Refer to [Getting Started with Azure RTOS](https://go.microsoft.com/fwlink/p/?linkid=2129824) for additional information on the guides and Azure RTOS.